taosdata/grafanaplugin/README.md

 Here is the details:

-First, you should have a notification channel, if no, add a new one in <http://localhost:3000/alerting/notification/new>(here we use alertmanager fr test, we also provides a webhook example here, in `webhook/` directory)
+First, you should have a notification channel, if no, add a new one in <http://localhost:3000/alerting/notification/new>(here we use AlertManager for test, we also provides a webhook example here, in `webhook/` directory)

 ![notification channel](https://raw.githubusercontent.com/taosdata/grafanaplugin/master/dashboard/alert-notification-channel.png)